arikac01/NR-EP-4/readme.md

 The hook takes a single optional argument: an initial value for the state.
 Then it returns an array of two values:
 => The state variable
 => A function to update the state
+To make the application dynamic based on data or config, we use config driven UI.
+It means that UI is controlled by config.
+The data and config comes from backend.